AMEntwistle/abacus-load-testing-k6/README.md

 5. Add a src/variables/user-data.json file using the user-data.shadow.json as a template.

+## Usage
-6. Run the tests with make e.g:
+Run the tests with make e.g:
     ```bash
     make run_k6_test TEST_FILE=contract-page-test.js
     ```